The evolution equation and the eigenvalue problem for the Laplacian in a regular tree

 \section{Abstract}

-In this paper our main goal is to study the evolution problem associated with the Laplacian operator with Dirichlet boundary conditions in a regular tree.
+In this paper, our main goal is to study the evolution problem associated with the Laplacian operator with Dirichlet boundary conditions on a regular tree.
+To this end, we place special emphasis on the associated first eigenvalue problem, which provides the fundamental tool for describing the long-time dynamics.
 First, we prove existence and uniqueness of solutions when the initial condition is compatible with the boundary condition.
-Next, we deal with the asymptotic behavior of the solutions and we prove that they decay to zero exponentially fast.
-This decay rate is governed by the associated first eigenvalue that we also study here.
+Next, we address the asymptotic behavior of the solutions and show that they decay to zero exponentially fast.
+This decay rate is determined by the associated first eigenvalue, which we also analyze in detail.